squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 we can only (easily) access the fully merged value.
 5. How do we know when our counter is "ready"?
 Suppose we want to always log the value of the counter, and fail our job if there are more than 50 parse errors.
 Where would we put that logic?
-Because RDD transformations are lazy, the value is still 0 at the end of this code sample, regardless of how many errors there truly are.
-The user either has to destroy the modularity of their program, by not looking at the value until after they execute some action.
-And it gets even worse if the RDD is reused -- the behavior of the changes based on how many times its reused, whether its cached (and whether it fits in the cache).
-We could use a `SparkListener` for this, but that is very cumbersome for such a simple feature.
+Because RDD transformations are lazy, the value is still 0 at the end of parsing transformation, regardless of how many errors there truly are.
+The user has to destroy the modularity of their program, by not looking at the value until after they execute some action.
+And it gets even worse if the RDD is reused -- the behavior changes based on how many times its reused, whether its cached, whether it fits in the cache, and whether it stays in the cache.
+We could use a
+`SparkListener` for this, but that is very cumbersome for such a simple feature.

 But you say I am a cry-baby for quibbling about such minor API issues.
 Modularity is for the weak; you always have global knowledge of your spark